 Signs that your teen might be having a tough time

 If you're unsure how your teenager is coping, look out for these changes in their mood or behaviour, then use our resources to support them:

 - a loss of interest in the things they usually enjoy

 - changes in their sleeping or eating habits

 - feeling grumpy or irritable.

-If your teenager has been stressed at school for a while have a chat with them about what’s going on.
-You might like to share some positive coping strategies with them, or direct them towards an app, like the ReachOut Breathe app, helping people manage their anxiety.
+If your teen is more stressed than usual, talk to them about what's going on.
+Share positive coping strategies with them, or direct them towards an app, like the ReachOut Breathe app, helping people manage their anxiety.
 If you’re still worried, talk to your GP and have a look at some other things to try.
-Or you can connect with other parents who are in the same situation as you, in our anonymous parent forums that cover a range of topics, issues and experiences relevant to teenagers.
+You can connect with other parents who are in the same situation as you, in our anonymous parent forums.
+Here you can discuss any issue or experience you and your teen are encountering.